How to Negotiate Total Loss Vehicle Value

 I’ve Received Total Loss, What Now?

 When your car is declared as a total loss by your insurer, you have a few options.
 You don’t have to take the first offer you receive, and you can negotiate with your insurer until you’re happy with what they offer.

 Firstly, you will be given a PAV (pre accident value), and your insurer will then deal with your damaged vehicle.
 You will also be given a salvage deduction and an amount payable, which is the PAV minus the salvage deduction.
-This amount is the buyback figure if you choose to keep your car.
+This amount is the buy back figure if you choose to keep your totalled car or van.